TASI Lectures on Inflation: Current Evidence for Inflation

 \subsubsection{The Peaks of the TT Spectrum}

-Inflation produces a nearly scale-invariant spectrum of perturbations, {\it i.e.} a particular Fourier mode is drawn from a distribution with zero mean and variance given by \beq \langle \R_{\bf k} \R_{\bf k'} \rangle = (2\pi)^3 \delta ({\bf k} +{\bf k}') P_\R(k)\, , \eeq where $k^3 P_\R(k) \propto k^{n_{\rm s}-1}$ with $n_{\rm s} \approx 1$. \begin{quote} You might think then that the shape of the power spectrum can be measured in observations, and this is what convinces us that inflation is right.
+Inflation produces a nearly scale-invariant spectrum of perturbations, \beq \langle \R_{\bf k} \R_{\bf k'} \rangle = (2\pi)^3 \delta ({\bf k} +{\bf k}') P_\R(k)\, , \eeq where $k^3 P_\R(k) \propto k^{n_{\rm s}-1}$ with $n_{\rm s} \approx 1$. \begin{quote} You might think then that the shape of the power spectrum can be measured in observations, and this is what convinces us that inflation is right.
 Well, it is true that we can measure the power spectrum, both of the matter and of the radiation, and it is true that the observations agree with the theory.
 But this is not what tingles our spines when we look at the data.
 Rather, the truly striking aspect of perturbations generated during inflation is that {\it all Fourier modes have the same phase} \cite{Dodelson:2003ip}. \end{quote} Consider a Fourier mode with physical wavelength $\lambda$.
-While the mode is inside the horizon during inflation it oscillates with a frequency given by $1/\lambda$.
+While the mode is inside the horizon during inflation it oscillates with a frequency given by $k = 2\pi/\lambda$.
 However, before inflation ends, the mode exits the horizon, {\it i.e.}~its physical wavelength gets stretched to a length greater than the instantaneous Hubble radius, $\lambda > H^{-1}$.
 After that its amplitude remains constant.
 Only at a much later time when the mode re-enters the horizon can causal physics affect it and lead to a time-evolution.
 Since the fluctuation amplitude was constant outside the horizon, $\dot \R$ is very small at horizon re-entry.
-If we think of each Fourier mode as a linear combination of a sine and a cosine mode, inflation excited only the cosine modes (defining horizon re-entry as $t \equiv 0$).
+In general, each Fourier mode could be a linear combination of a sine and a cosine mode.
+However, the special feature of inflation is that excites only the cosine mode (defining horizon re-entry as $t \equiv 0$).